 2. Blend well, until smooth and creamy

-3. Stop blending and add the melted coconut oil (don’t let it be too hot, just room temp. or slightly warmer so it’s melted) and Lecithin (or if you’re using cacao butter)
+3. Stop blending and add the melted coconut oil or cacao butter or a combo of each (don’t let it be too hot, just room temp. or slightly warmer so it’s melted) and Lecithin

 4. Resume blending until the oil and lecithin are well incorporated.
 Remove 2 cups ish of filling and set aside or in another blending machine.
 (I often do about 2 1/2, just depends on how much I have, which depends on the cashew portion.
 I like to make thick cakes and often soak 3 1/2 cups cashews.
 I tend to like a strong cacao swirl)

 5. Remove your springform pan with the crust, from the freezer or fridge.

 6. Make your swirl following the directions below.

 The Chocolate Swirl(Remove and reserve 2 cups ish of the filling for swirling and add this to it)

 - 1 ounce of raw cacao powder (2-3 Tablespoons)

 - Briefly blend these together in food processor and you’re done.